umang64-web/Algorithm-visualizer/README.md

 - Recursion Tree
 - Turing Machine

-I have implemented a total of `23 algorithms` so far.
+we have implemented a total of `23 algorithms` so far.
 And will try to add more later.

 ## Algorithms implemented